-Characteristic of Effective PD Brief Description Content Focused PD that is focused on a discipline-specific curricula or instructional materials; that is "both content specific and classroom based;" that promotes inquiry-based learning in a structured sequence of ideas; and, supported by standards-based instruction and practice.
+Characteristic of Brief Description What Happens in QuarkNet Effective PD Content Focused PD that is focused on a discipline-specific curricula or instructional materials; that is "both content specific and classroom based;" that promotes inquiry-based learning in a structured sequence of ideas; and, supported by standards-based instruction and practice.
 Such PD will provide teachers with opportunities, for example, to study their students' work, test out new curriculum, and study a particular element of pedagogy or student learning in the content area.
-It is most often job embedded (i.e., situated in the classroom). (pp. 5-6) Active Learning PD that addresses " how teachers learn as well as what teachers learn;" engages teachers directly in the practices they are learning, and is connected to teachers' classrooms and students; where teachers use "authentic artifacts, interactive activities and other strategies;" teachers engage as learners often engaging in the same activities that they are designing for their students; and, where learning opportunities reflect their own interests, needs and experience; and where reflection and inquiry are central. (p.
-7) Collaboration Seen as an important feature of well-designed PD programs where collaboration can span a host of configurations "from one-on-one or small group interactions to schoolwide collaborations to exchanges with other professionals beyond the school." (p.
-9) Use of Models and Modeling PD that uses models of effective practice, where "curricular and instructional models and modeling of instruction help teachers have a vision of practice on which to anchor their own learning and growth." (p.
-11) Coaching and Expert Support PD where experts help "to guide and facilitate teachers learning in the context of their practice" by "employing professional learning strategies" "such as modeling strong instructional practices, supporting group discussions," "share expertise about content and evidence-based practices;" "sharing their knowledge as workshop facilitators."
-Experts can range from "specially-trained master teachers and instructional leaders to research and university faculty." (pp.12-13) Feedback and Reflection Effective PD incorporates two distinct practices feedback and reflection that are seen as "powerful tools" and each of which are "critical components of adult learning theory."
-Effective PD provides "built-in time for teachers to think about, receive input on, and make changes to their practice by provides intentional time for feedback and/or reflection." (p.14) Sustained Duration "(M)eaningful professional learning requires time and quality implementation."
-Effective PD is sustained, providing multiple opportunities for teachers to engage in learning around a single set of concepts or practices; providing the time necessary for learning that is rigorous and cumulative. (p.
-15)
+It is most often job embedded (i.e., situated in the classroom). (pp. 5-6) All QuarkNet opportunities are content focused and are an integral part of the larger QuarkNet program whether a workshop, masterclass, e-Lab or something else (focused on specific content i.e., particle physics or more general physics).
+The Data Activities Portfolio (DAP) activities, content-specific instructional materials designed for classroom use, support QuarkNet opportunities and are designed for classroom use.
+Each activity encompasses standards-based instruction and practice; each aligns with specific Next Generation Science Standards science practices.
+Some instructional materials build skills necessary to support subsequent content area(s).
+The need for diversity and inclusion in physics is addressed through specific activities.
+Active Learning PD that addresses " how teachers learn as well as what teachers learn;" engages teachers directly in the practices they are learning, and is connected to teachers' classrooms and students; where teachers use "authentic artifacts, interactive activities and other strategies;" teachers engage as learners often engaging in the same activities that they are designing for their students; and, where learning opportunities reflect their own interests, needs and experience; and where reflection and inquiry are central. (p.
+7) QuarkNet provides opportunities for teachers to engage in QuarkNet as active learners.
+Active learning typically occurs through the engagement in DAP activities by teachers, experiencing these as students, during all nationally-led workshops, and during most center-led workshops.
+Teachers may try out Masterclass materials, as active learners, during a center meeting prior to implementing the activity with their students.
+At specific centers, teachers participate in on-going research projects as active researchers.
+Collaboration Seen as an important feature of well-designed PD programs where collaboration can span a host of configurations "from one-on-one or small group interactions to schoolwide collaborations to exchanges with other professionals beyond the school." (p.
+9) QuarkNet provides a full array of opportunities to collaborate whether one-on-one engagement between teachers; working in small groups while engaged in an activity; or collaborating between centers.
+Teachers become familiar with large, international collaborations through physics talks and activities such as virtual tours of the experiments at CERN.
+Teachers exchange ideas with other teachers or fellows on classroom implementation, including the necessary collaboration to conduct very large particle physics experiments.
+QuarkNet encourages teachers to share their QuarkNet opportunities, such as participating in Data Camp or a visit to CERN, with teachers upon their return to the center.
+Use of Models and Modeling PD that uses models of effective practice, where "curricular and instructional models and modeling of instruction help teachers have a vision of practice on which to anchor their own learning and growth." (p.
+11) QuarkNet supports professional development by focusing on cutting-edge particle physics and by modeling the instructional practices that teachers are encouraged to use in their classroom, supported with standards-based instructional materials.
+Workshop facilitators and QuarkNet staff support these practices using standards-based instructional materials found in the DAP.
+Teachers engage in QuarkNet as active participants with ample time for reflection, feedback, and collaborations with others.